ywwang1314/python_midterm_project/README.md

 From the result of the four tables, we can get the conclusion that Precipitation, Average Wind Speed might decrease the value of three pollution indicators, and snow depth might cause the increase of pollution indicators.

 ### Limitations:
 *The first limitation is that we regress only some weather variables on air pollution indexes, which means R-square of our OLS regression is not very large.
 The residual explains most of changes of dependant variables.
+The solution will be shown in extensions
-*The second limitation is that there are more to dig out.
-We should find more relationships between previous and present air pollution indices.
+*We just use several continuous variables although we have many dummy variables showing special weather like fog.
+We may use some conditions on regressions instead of just using them as independant variables because many dummy variables 0 most time.
-*The third limitation is that we just use several continuous variables although we have many
+*When we use logarithmic transformation, we have to drop variables which are 0 before treatment.
+For example, we have to drop samples with 0 precipitation.
+So we may lose important information because we only consider days with positive precipitation.

 ### Extensions:

-The extension of our analysis and our research can be divided into two parts.
+The extension of our analysis and our research can be divided into 2 parts.
-*The first is R-squared from OLS regression tables is too small.
+*The first part is R-squared from OLS regression tables is too small.
 Maybe we should consider more variables in the weather data.
 In addition, maybe more social factors like gasoline price can also influence the value of air pollution indicators like PM 2.5.
-*The next part is we should consider more integral and specific weather data.
-In this project, we just used the data from the airport station of each city.
-However, there are more stations in each city, and we should collect more stations’ data which get the comprehensive weather conditions.
-Several stations’ data can help us analyze the relationship in this process.
+*The second part is we can avoid using logarithmic transformation.
+We should try to use the whole dataset.
 *The third part is related to our research, and we can do the time series in the future.
 Although we did the lag_PM2.5, we could investigate how pm2.5 influences the value of pm2.5 in two days, three days.
 We wanted to investigate the delayed influence of air pollution indicators.
 Those are three fields that we can do additional work to the analysis and the research.

 ## Report on the Data:

 We selected 5 areas to collect their daily pollutants and weather, which is Austin, Dallas, Houston, Los Angeles and New York.
+The re

 ### Source(s) of datasets: